Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 # Installation
 - In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag ULES00850 from the .zip into the folder.

-- Then enable texture replacement by heading to settings> tools> developer tools> replace textures.
+- Then enable texture replacement by heading to `settings> tools> developer tools> replace textures` and select it.

 Screenshots
 ======